 In determining the Company's tax provision for financial reporting purposes, the Company establishes a reserve for uncertain tax positions unless such positions are determined to be "more likely than not" of being sustained upon examination, based on their technical merits.
 There is considerable judgment involved in making such a determination.
-The Company has recorded unrecognized tax benefits totaling approximately \$170 million and \$172 million, excluding interest and penalties, as of June 30, 2017 and December 31, 2016, respectively.
+The Company has recorded unrecognized tax benefits totaling approximately \$157 million and \$159 million, excluding interest and penalties, as of June 30, 2017 and December 31, 2016, respectively.
 The Company does not currently anticipate that its reserve for uncertain tax positions will significantly increase or decrease during 2017; however, various events could cause the Company's current expectations to change in the future.
 These uncertain tax positions, if ever recognized in the financial statements, would be recorded in the consolidated statements of operations as part of the income tax provision.

-No tax years for Charter, Charter Holdings, or Charter Communications Holding Company, LLC for income tax purposes, are currently under examination by the IRS.
+No tax years for Charter, Charter Holdings, or Charter Holdco, the Company's indirect parent companies, for income tax purposes, are currently under examination by the IRS.
 Legacy Charter's tax years ending 2013 through the short period return dated May 17, 2016 remain subject to examination and assessment.
 Years prior to 2013 remain open solely for purposes of examination of Legacy Charter's loss and credit carryforwards.
 The IRS is currently examining Legacy TWC's income tax returns for 2011 through 2014.
 Legacy TWC's tax year 2015 remains subject to examination and assessment.
 Prior to Legacy TWC's separation from Time Warner Inc. ("Time Warner") in March 2009 (the "Separation"), Legacy TWC was included in the consolidated U.S. federal and certain state income tax returns of Time Warner.
 The IRS is currently examining Time Warner's 2008 through 2010 income tax returns.
 Time Warner's income tax returns for 2005 to 2007, which are periods prior to the Separation, were settled with the exception of an immaterial item that has been referred to the IRS Appeals Division.
-The Company does not anticipate that these examinations will have a material impact on the Company's consolidated financial position or results of operations.
-In addition, the Company is also subject to ongoing examinations of the Company's tax returns by state and local tax authorities for various periods.
+The Company does not anticipate that these examinations will have a material impact on the Company's consolidated tax authorities for various periods.
 Activity related to these state and local examinations did not have a material impact on the Company's consolidated financial position or results of operations during the three and six months ended June 30, 2017, nor does the Company anticipate a material impact in the future.